 Where: Joo Hooi Cafe, Penang Road, Georgetown

-The fanciest of fancy fruit salads are just called rojak here in Penang, where you might refer to it as rojak buah anywhere else in Malaysia or Singapore.
-The dish can be eaten as an appetiser, entree or dessert – what else would you call a mix of fruits and fried dough dressed in shrimp paste, chilli and lime?
-Sprinkled over with crushed peanuts, Penang rojak makes no sense…but it just works.
+The fanciest of fancy fruit salads are called rojak here in Penang.
+This dish can be eaten as an appetiser, entree or dessert – what else would you call a mix of fruits and fried dough dressed in pungent shrimp paste, chilli and lime?
+Sprinkled over with freshly crushed peanuts, Penang rojak makes no sense but it is just delicious.

 #8 It’s Getting Hot in Here